frabjous/open-guide-typesetting-framework/doc/configuration.md

 ```

 These settings specify the full title of the project, the main contact person for the project's name and email.
 The full project name appears at the top of the typesetting framework's pages and in various other places.
-The contact name and email are used in headers of emails sent (unless a custom script is used) and in certain error messages in the typesetting framework itsef.
+The contact name and email are used in headers of emails sent (unless a custom script is used) and in certain error messages in the typesetting framework itself.

 These options are set by the `newproject.php` script if used, but may be changed at any time.